-Leadership Environmental Action Project grants for BC High Schools
+Leadership Environmental Action Project grants for BC Middle and High Schools

-LEAP Grants or Leadership Environmental Action Projects (LEAP) grants for B.C.
-High Schools to support student learning and experiences in conservation and stewardship of British Columbia’s biodiversity.
+LEAP Grants or Leadership Environmental Action Projects (LEAP) grants for B.C middle and high schools to support student learning and experiences in conservation and stewardship of British Columbia’s biodiversity.
 LEAP into conservation with your high school science students

 through place-based learning projects that focus on B.C.’s biodiversity.

 LEAP grants integrate: